Which works best for you?

 Which structure do you feel will be most beneficial to your style of learning?

-Are you looking to find help with a specific issue such as a baby not sleeping, an adolescent not coming in at curfew, how to discipline, or dealing with divorce?
+Are you looking to find help with a specific issue such as a baby not sleeping, an adolescent not coming in at curfew, how to effectively discipline your child, or how to co-parent during and after divorce or separation or other family challenges?

-Are you looking for a program that deals with a specific aged child such as a two year old or adolescent?
+Are you looking for a program that provides an overview of skills and knowledge about a specific aged child such as a two-year-old or teenager that nurtures their healthy growth and development?

 In-person programs for parents and families are offered at various locations within communities which are vetted or approved by the provider of the programs.
 These may be at schools, faith communities, public health providers, agencies and healthcare providers.